Samarth2506/DL_Project/README.md

  ---

-*  Below is a description of the scripts submitted in the order used in the workflow of the project:
+*  Below is a description of the scripts submitted in the order of workflow of the project:

 1. **convert_img.py** : The scripts downsized the .jpg image to a size of 64x64.
 After resizing, the all images are stored as Numpy arrays.